openbraininstitute/sonata-extension/source/sonata_simulation.rst

    ============================== ========== ============ ==========================================
    Property                       Type       Requirement  Description
    ============================== ========== ============ ==========================================
    module                         text       Mandatory    The type of stimulus dictating additional parameters (see addtional tables below).
-Supported values: "linear", "relative_linear", "pulse", "sinusoidal", "subthreshold", "hyperpolarizing", "synapse_replay", "seclamp", "noise", "shot_noise", "relative_shot_noise", "absolute_shot_noise", "ornstein_uhlenbeck", "relative_ornstein_uhlenbeck". input_type                     text       Mandatory    The type of the input with the reserved values : "spikes", "extracellular_stimulation", "current_clamp", "voltage_clamp", "conductance".
+Supported values: "linear", "relative_linear", "pulse", "sinusoidal", "subthreshold", "hyperpolarizing", "synapse_replay", "seclamp", "noise", "shot_noise", "relative_shot_noise", "absolute_shot_noise", "ornstein_uhlenbeck", "relative_ornstein_uhlenbeck", "spatially_uniform_e_field". input_type                     text       Mandatory    The type of the input with the reserved values : "spikes", "extracellular_stimulation", "current_clamp", "voltage_clamp", "conductance".
 Should correspond according to the module (see additional tables below).
 Currently, not validated by BBP simulation which will use the appropriate input_type regardless of the string passed. delay                          float      Mandatory    Time in ms when input is activated. duration                       float      Mandatory    Time duration in ms for how long input is activated.